Church & Israel Forum

 Today many people, and some of them Christians, say that God is through with Israel.
 After all, they sinned, even to the point of rejecting their own Messiah.
 We must ask ourselves this extremely important question: Has God really rejected the Jewish people because of all their sin and failure?

 We can let the New Testament answer this question for us.
 In Romans 11:1-2, the Apostle Paul both asks and answers it: “I ask then: Did God reject his people?
-By no means! …God did not reject his people, whom he foreknew…” God is adamant about this as we see in Jeremiah 31:36-37.
+By no means! …God did not reject his people, whom he foreknew…” God is adamant about this as we see in the Old Testament passage of Jeremiah 31:36-37.
 Here the Lord speaks of his decrees concerning the sun, moon, stars, and the sea with its waves.
 He says, “‘Only if these decrees vanish from my sight,’ declares the LORD, ‘ will the descendants of Israel ever cease to be a nation before me.’
 This is what the LORD says: ‘Only if the heavens above can be measured and the foundations of the earth below be searched out will I reject all the descendants of Israel because of all they have done,’ declares the LORD” (cf. Lev.
 26:44-45).

 THE PLAN OF THE LAND